Sing a New Psalm: Communicating with God

 ?
 When in the past have you consciously called upon the name of the LORD?

 ?
 What situation in your life right now might improve if you called upon the name of the LORD?

 ?
-Which of God’s titles in Tami’s illustration do you think best fits what you know about God’s current action in your own life?
+Which of God’s titles best fits what you know about God’s current action in your own life?

 the Divine Praises

-Many Catholics are familiar with the Divine Praises, which incorporate God’s holy name and often are recited following Benediction of the Blessed Sacrament.
+Many Catholics are familiar with the Divine Praises, which incorporate God’s holy name and often are recited following Benediction with the Blessed Sacrament.
 This litany may be prayerfully recited at any time, however.
 Not all Catholics realize that the Divine Praises were written with the specific purpose of serving as reparation for blasphemy and profane language.
-One Catholic friend is in the habit, when others take the Lord’s name in vain, of immediately responding with “Blessed be God,” the first words of the litany.
-Another friend recites the first two praises—”Blessed be God; blessed be his holy name”—when tempted to utter profanities.
-You can find the entire litany on page 52 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.
-What are some ways in which you might include the Divine Praises in your prayer life?
+One Catholic we know is in the habit, when others take the Lord’s name in vain, of immediately responding with “Blessed be God,” the first words of the litany.
+Another person recites the first two praises—”Blessed be God; blessed be his holy name”—when tempted to utter profanities.
+The entire litany can be found on page 52 of Sing a New Psalm: Communicating with God Through the Prayers of the Church.
+Consider some ways in which you might include the Divine Praises in your prayer life.

 you could look it up—let’s look at this idea of God’s name